elgrancalavera/grunt-extend/readme.md

 ```

 #### Multiple targets
-This task is a mult-task, so you can specify multiple targets.
+Extend is a mult-task, so you can specify multiple targets.
 Default options can
 be overridden in individual targets:
 ```js
 grunt.initConfig({